wolftype/versor_1.0/README.md

 See also wolftype.com/versor for a link to my master's thesis on CGA and version 1.0 of this implementation of it, and maybe take a look at wolftype channel on vimeo for a few quick demos on what kinds of animations this thing can quickly whip up.
 The Doc folder has a doxygen which I periodically tidy up.
 Lots of test files too.
 Still need to streamline the make process, etc.

-NOTE TO SPEED FREAKS: The makefile builds the STATIC version of this library, which gives up abstraction (no inherted generic Multivector class) in exchange for a 5x speed boost (and 10x decrease in file size), is in development and currently in the STATIC folder.
-It currently works perfectly well, just isn't quite as developed (with all those algorithms and the Frame class) and still no draw routines.
+NOTE TO SPEED FREAKS: The makefile builds the STATIC version of this library, which gives up abstraction (no inherted generic Multivector class) in exchange for a 5x speed boost (and 10x decrease in file size).
 It is a highly templatized and inlined extravaganza of function calls.
 Additionally, there is a trade off I am working on (in a branch to this master called "building and MVBase class") where you have an MVBase class with which you can make arbitrary functions.
 This requires a bunch of pointer being copied and has led to code bloat.
 GA is a tricky world of unknown return types.
 The C++11 standards should help (for instance, "auto" return types), but are not implemented here.

-A tutorial is in the works.
+A tutorial is in the works . . . but a basic intro follows

 One quick word: clifford algebras and the spatial relationships they embody can often feel abstract and daunting.
 But it's a twisty, boosty ride, full of weird discoveries.
 You're bound to make some, so have fun!